 What Is Narcissistic Personality Disorder (NPD)?

 Narcissists rely on external attention and praise to feel special or important.
-They can collapse, become defensive, react negatively, and even behave destructively when they do not receive this external validation (also known as narcissistic supply).3 When this happens, their ego quickly deflates, and their personal insecurities and shame are exposed.
-This is referred to as a narcissistic injury, which often leads to defensive and aggressive reactions, or narcissistic rage.
-These defense mechanisms can get in the way of being able to form and maintain healthy, close relationships with others.
+They can experience narcissistic collapse, become defensive, react negatively, and even behave destructively when they do not receive their narcissistic supply.3 When this happens, their ego quickly deflates, and their personal insecurities and shame are exposed.
+This is referred to as a narcissistic injury, which often leads to defensive and aggressive reactions or narcissistic rage.
+These defense mechanisms can get in the way of forming and maintaining healthy, close relationships.

 According to the DSM-5, someone with NPD must exhibit at least five of the following: